APP DESIGN ACADEMY

 Resume, references and interview preparation

-Vasile helped over 100 companies put award winning apps in the market.
-Companies like Samsung, Sony, Beats, Bose, BBC Worldwide and more.
+Vasile has helped more than 100 companies put award-winning apps in the market.
+He has worked with global brands like Samsung, Sony, Beats, Bose, BBC Worldwide, and more.

-The Design Fundamentals course will provide the core foundation building blocks that any designer needs.
-Vasile will share trade secrets that he learned and practiced for over a decade.
+The Design Fundamentals course is the foundation of the App Design academy, providing the building blocks that any designer needs to get started in the field.
+In this course, Vasile will share trade secrets that he has learned and practiced for more than a decade.

-We’ll cover the importance of typography, its great significance and how it plays a role in design.
+We’ll cover the importance of typography, its significance to the reader, and how it plays a role in design.
 You’ll see examples of what works and what doesn’t.

-We’ll look how colors create impactful experiences and how to choose and work with color.
-We’ll discuss intricate ways of looking at layouts, how to create interest, break down your content and evoke an emotional response.
+We’ll discuss color and how crucial it is in the field of design.
+We’ll examine how colors create impact, how different colors can shape the viewer’s overall experience, and how to choose and work with color.
+Throughout the course, we’ll examine intricate ways of looking at layouts and how to create interest, break down your content, and evoke an emotional response.

 Note: This module will get you ready for the next modules.
-If you have no experience as a ui designer or ux designer, I highly recommend taking this.
+If you have no experience as a UI designer or UX designer, it is highly recommended that you take this course.

 Your assignment is to take the block of text provided here and come up with 10 different layouts.